top of page

 I much prefer “knowledge is power,” a smiling expression that warms me on cold mornings.
 I believe knowledge is more powerful than money.
 James Madison said, “It is universally admitted that well-instructed people alone can be permanently a free people.”

 I have always had questions about life.
 The older I get, the more of these internal inquests pile up in my mental drawers.
-I’m not referring to weighty matters such as what the meaning of life or how to cure world hunger.
+I’m not referring to weighty matters such as the meaning of life or how to cure world hunger.
 I’m speaking of quirky mysteries such as,

 • Why should I put ice on a burn after I’m already burned?